gcalder1/George_C_Pauriany_S_Mini_Pokedex_Project/README.md

 Paired Exercise: Mini Pokedex
 Project

 This repository contains the finished project of our Mini Pokedex exercise.
+You can also see the stylized version, completed via the tailwind challenge.

 Dependencies used:
 ```